Gilbertese language: Alphabet

 The Gilbertese language is written in the Latin script, which was introduced in the 1860s when Hiram Bingham Jr, a Protestant missionary, first translated the Bible into Gilbertese.
 Until then, the language was unwritten.
 Since the independence of Kiribati in 1979, long vowels and consonants are represented by doubling the character, as in Dutch and Finnish.
-A few digraphs are used for the velar nasals (//ŋ ŋː//) and velarized bilabials (//pˠ mˠ//).
+A few digraphs are used for the velar nasals (//ŋ ŋː//) and velarized bilabials (//pʷ mʷ//).
 Bingham and the first Roman Catholic missionaries (1888) did not indicate in their script the vowel length by doubling the character.
 The discrepancies between the Protestant and Roman Catholic spellings have been an issue since 1895.
-Neither clearly distinguished the pronunciation of the vowel /a/ after velarized bilabials, like //pˠ// (bw) and //mˠ// (mw), which result in discrepancies between old scripts and modern scripts.
+Neither clearly distinguished the pronunciation of the vowel /a/ after velarized bilabials, like //pʷ// (bw) and //mʷ// (mw), which result in discrepancies between old scripts and modern scripts.
 For example, the word maneaba should be written mwaneaba or even mwaaneaba and the atoll of Makin, Mwaakin.
 The Kiribati Protestant Church has also recently used a different script for both velarized bilabials, “b’a” and “m’a”, which are found in Protestant publications.